24-karat American Buffalo

 The United States Mint will also produce a proof version of these coins for collectors.
 The

-term "proof" refers to a specialized minting process that begins by manually feeding burnished coin blanks
+title "proof" refers to a specialized minting process that begins by manually feeding burnished coin blanks

 into presses fitted with special dies.
 Each coin is struck multiple times so the softly frosted and highly